David-Manniche/TheMarket/readme.txt

     => 045240 - admin> subscription orders> filters> user name > on clicking user name from suggestion there is error => 045239 - when subscription coupon is created then on seller end it's listing - min order 0.00 which is not required as there is no such field while creating coupon
     => 042589 - When we place order >> on Thank you screen >> 1. order id should be clickable and user should get redirect to orders
+    => 045315 - Shipping tax code is wrong in case of avalara tax plugin

 Enhancements:
     => Tax module upgrade